I used to be obsessed with optimizing.

 Last year the event sold out within days, so if you’re interested, sign up now.

-Remember approximately 11,247 years ago, when I said that I’ll be co-hosting a podcast with my friend J.Money from Budgets Are Sexy?
+Remember approximately 11,247 years ago, when I said I’ll be launching a podcast?

 The show covers financial independence, entrepreneurship, investing, money management, real estate, and all things awesome.
 We include interviews with some incredible people, including: